HazyResearch/deepdive/doc/installation.md

     [success] Total time: 35 s, completed Jan 29, 2014 9:59:57 AM

 Congratulations!
 DeepDive is now running, and you can proceed to the [example application walkthrough](walkthrough.html).

+Note that for system to work properly, you cannot rename `deepdive` folder with other names currently.